-We've all been there.
+We’ve all been there.
 Scrambling to catch up with work, we get so busy that we lose sight of promoting our business online.
-As a result, it's easy to then start posting without thought, and posting the same sort of content week after week, even if it didn't work for us before.
-Or maybe, you're a bit ahead of the game and your posts are planned weeks ahead.
-But still, that may entail slotting in sales posts, some quotes, and a few questions here and there to try and get your audience to talk back to you.
+As a result, it’s easy to then start posting without thought, and posting the same sort of content week after week, even if it didn’t work for us before.
+Maybe, you’re a bit ahead of the game and your posts are planned weeks ahead.
+But still, that planning may only consist of slotting in sales posts, some inspirational quotes, and a few questions here and there for your audience.

-If you haven't really worked on a strategy to get engagement on your posts, they're likely not to get too many likes, comments or shares.
-What happens then is our posts get caught up in the algorithms of social media, never reaching the audience we worked so hard to get.
-Whether it's Facebook, Instagram, Twitter or even Pinterest (although Pinterest isn't ‘social' as such), social platforms have sophisticated algorithms that determine what our audience wants to see.
-Unfortunately for us, if our posts aren't engaging to our audience, this leads to invisibility online.
+If you haven’t worked on a strategy to get your audience interacting with your posts, whether it’s general engagement or clicks through to your website, you’re not likely to get the results you’re looking for.
+On top of that, posts with very little interaction then get caught up in the algorithms of social media, never reaching the audience you worked so hard to get.
+The goal of all social media platforms is to keep their audience engaged, and so their sophisticated algorithms determine what gets seen according to what is known to be interesting.
+Unfortunately for us, if our posts aren’t engaging to our audience, this leads to invisibility online.

 Posting without strategy is the barrier to being seen on social media

 So what’s the solution to breaking through that noise on the internet?
 It seems like many business owners decide that shouting the loudest online is the way to be heard.
 Like anything else in business, there’s a more strategic and elegant way to to tackle this issue.
 As the old saying goes: work smarter not harder.
 So let’s take a look at the solution to posting smarter and being seen online.

 5 Social Media Mistakes that Stop You Being Seen Online

 1. Posting something.
 Anything!